CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

   - By the end of this session trainees will know how to use Slack as a communication tool
 time: 45
-prep: Everyone must have their laptops up and running and connected to the internet.
+prep: Everyone must have their laptops connected to the internet and the Slack app open.
 introduction: >-
   Slack is a collaboration platform that enables efficient team communication, file sharing, and integration with various tools.